 occasionally from other third parties who may lawfully pass to us information about you, but never for marketing purposes; and

 If you apply for a position with us or another of the Hendy Group of companies.

 In general, access to your personal data will be restricted to those who have a need to access it in order to carry out their duties (for example, our customer service teams and finance teams).

-However, we will also share your personal data with the following external third parties in some circumstances:
+However, we will also share your personal data with the following external third parties, and our vehicle manufacturer partners, in some circumstances:

 In certain limited circumstances, we may export personal data outside of the European Economic Area for processing, and we may use third party service providers who do the same.

 We only do that if there is a good reason to do it and where adequate safeguards (such as the appropriate contractual arrangements with suppliers, or adequacy decisions, depending on the destination country) are in place.

 The law gives you certain rights in respect of the personal data that we hold, which you should be aware of: